WFED: WTWP: "Washington Post Radio"

-The current WFED, along with WWFD, WWWT-FM and W282BA, were former frequencies and simulcasts of WTOP.
-On March 30, 2006, WTOP transitioned entirely to FM, with 1500 AM (previously the main frequency) and 107.7 becoming "Washington Post Radio" under the calls WTWP and WTWP-FM, respectively.
-The historic WTOP call sign was transferred for a year to a station on 820 AM in Frederick, Maryland, which switched to a Washington Post Radio simulcast on June 28, 2007.
-WWWT-FM had operated as a simulcast of WTOP since 1998.
-WWFD had simulcast WTOP since 2000 (and carried the WTOP calls on the AM band following the sign-on of WTWP) before switching to a simulcast of WTWP as WTWT on June 28, 2007.
+On March 30, 2006, WTOP transitioned entirely to FM, with WTWP (1500 AM) and WTWP-FM 107.7 becoming "Washington Post Radio".
+The historic WTOP call sign was transferred for a year to 820 AM in Frederick, Maryland, which switched to a Washington Post Radio simulcast as WTWT on June 28, 2007.

 As WTWP, these stations provided news and commentary during the weekday hours in a long-form style similar to that of National Public Radio, but on a commercial station staffed and programmed jointly by the Washington Post and WTOP.
 From 8 pm to 5 am ET, the station was programmed as a general interest talk radio station, featuring hosts such as Clark Howard, Larry King and Jim Bohannon.
 On weekends, WTWP rebroadcast programs produced by Radio Netherlands and George Washington University.

 WWWT: "Talk Radio 3WT"

 The Washington Post reported that they would discontinue the Washington Post Radio service after Bonneville decided to pull the plug, citing financial losses and low ratings.

 Bonneville International officially launched personality driven talk format Talk Radio 3WT, with the WWWT call letters on September 20, 2007 (with 820 using the call letters WWWB).
 The call letters stood for "Whatever We Want" talk radio from the station's imaging.
 The morning show with David Burd and Jessica Doyle was retained along with all live sporting events, The Tony Kornheiser Show and automotive commentator Pat Goss.
 Syndicated talkers Neal Boortz, Bill O'Reilly, Randi Rhodes and Phil Hendrie were initially added to the lineup, as was a simulcast of sister station KSL's Nightside with Michael Castner overnight program.
 Stephanie Miller was added in November after the Washington Nationals' season ended, and Glenn Beck was added, replacing Randi Rhodes on the 1500 and 107.7 frequencies, in January 2008.
 WWWT was one of the few talk stations in America, at least in major markets, in which the lineup was nearly equally divided among liberal and conservative hosts.

 Like WTWP, WWWT remained a member of the CBS Radio Network, and retransmitted the audio portion of the CBS television shows Face the Nation and 60 Minutes.
 Also surviving the change in format were Larry King and Jim Bohannon, who were carried in the late-night time slots, although King's show was phased out (as part of a nationwide phaseout of all CNN television simulcasts) by Westwood One in 2008.